swt30/thesis/chapters/01-introduction/01-introduction.md

 Might we expect to see systems with binary planets, where two planets have captured each other through tidal interactions?^[@Ochiai2014]
-How do hot Jupiters---gas giants orbiting very close to their host star---form and end up where they are?^[@Seager2010] How do the systems we see fit with our understanding of planet formation, evolution, and dynamics?^[@Mordasini2012a] And finally, what do we need to do to find an Earth-like planet, how will we know when we've done so... and how many might we expect to find?^[@Petigura2013]
+How do hot Jupiters---gas giants orbiting very close to their host star---form and end up where they are?^[@Seager2010] How do the systems we see fit with our understanding of planet formation, evolution, and dynamics?^[@Mordasini2012a] What are the internal structures of these planets like?^[@Baraffe2014] And finally, what do we need to do to find an Earth-like planet, how will we know when we've done so... and how many might we expect to find?^[@Petigura2013]

 ### Detection methods